MicrosoftDocs/bi-shared-docs/docs/analysis-services/tmdl/tmdl-reference-tabular-object.md

 [!INCLUDE[appliesto-sql2016-later-aas-pbip](../includes/appliesto-sql2016-later-aas-pbip.md)]

+> [!IMPORTANT]
+> Tabular Model Definition Language (TMDL) is currently in preview.
+When in preview, functionality and documentation are likely to change.

 All **TMDL** objects have an exact match with their **Tabular Object Model (TOM)** properties, except for [Translations](#translations-in-tmdl) and [Role members](#role-members-in-tmdl).

-For example, look at the following TMDL calculated column representation:
+For example, here's s TMDL calculated column representation:

 ```tmdl